acmumn/website/content/resources/index.md

 -	[Unix Class 4 (Pipes and Filters)](https://jotunn.acm.umn.edu/archive/ACM-UNIX_2018-10-05_twopane.mp4)
 -->

-UNIX Class content for the F2021 semester will be posted here soon.
+Unix Class and Workshop events in Spring 2025 will be posted here.
+Stay tuned!

-Some books (including some books required for CSCI and MATH courses) may be checked out [from our club library](https://docs.google.com/spreadsheets/d/1E41HMi-UMuuOjOiDlHnmpadpqBOudx8P2hRbqV7zZOo/edit?usp=sharing) if you are a member.
-Generally we do not allow people to check books out for a whole semester, but you are free to reference them or check them out to use for an open-book test.
+Some books (including some books required for CSCI and MATH courses) are avaialable in our club room.
+We currently do not have infrastructure to track book loans, so books must stay in the room.
+However, feel free to drop by and check if our library has books you can use for reference or study within our room!

 ### Past CTF Challenge Info